cartalyst/cart/usage/index.md

 # Usage

-In this section we'll show how to manage your shopping cart.
+In this section we'll show how you can manage your shopping cart.

 ## Add Item